-The excellence of our Graduate Program in Pharmacology is best illustrated by the fact that our NIH-sponsored pre-doctoral Training Grant has been continuously funded since 1978, making it one of the longest standing Pharmacology Training Programs in the country.
+The excellence of our Graduate Program in Pharmacology and Molecular Medicine is best illustrated by the fact that our NIH-sponsored pre-doctoral Training Grant has been continuously funded since 1978, making it one of the longest standing Pharmacology training programs in the country.

 In 2004, the collective Health Sciences Schools and Colleges moved to the new state-of-the-art facilities at the new Anschutz Medical Campus in Aurora, CO.
 Along with the research and educational facilities are new clinical facilities for the University Hospital, the Children’s Hospitals, and the VA Hospital - creating a truly comprehensive clinical/translational campus.
 Tying many of the clinical and basic research aspects together is the newly-created Division of Personalized Medicine (and pharmacogenomics) that will facilitate the use of genomic information into clinical practice.